shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 But Sui stopped her.
 “Come on, we’re going back to the meeting.”
 He dragged her back to the campfire in the cave.

 “And we will be expanding this cave system.”
 Gra was still giving his speech.
-“Plans will be drawn soon, and you will follow the plans exactly.”
+“Plans will be drawn soon, and you will follow the plans.
+If you have questions, do not be scared to ask me.”

 The deer turned into Sui.
 “What the deck man!
 Put me down!”